ThePhD/ThePhD.github.io/_posts/2021-09-04-C the improvements.markdown

 ## N2630 - Formatted input/output of binary integer numbers

 This paper allows us to print binary numbers using the `"%b"` specifier.
 This is a thing people have also needed from time to time and it made sense after we received binary literals.
 It applies to `scanf` family of functions, `strto*` family of functions, and the `printf` family of functions.
-Small caveat: since some implementations already stole `"%B"` for themselves (implementations were allowed to do this, yes!), we do not have a print specification for `"%B"` which would print out the prefix.
-You're going to need to make do with `"0b%b"` for now.
+Small caveat: since some implementations already stole `"%B"`/`"%#B"` for themselves (implementations were allowed to do this with capital letters not in use by the standard, yes!), we do not have a print specification for `"%#B"` which would print out the prefix with a capital letter, or a `"%B"` at all!
+You're going to need to make do with `"0B%b"` for now.
 Sorry: blame the existing implementations ¯\\\_(ツ)\_/¯.

 But, even if that has you feeling a bit down, we've also got another formatting feature which is actually pretty great!